 Beyond taking these steps to protect your skin, it’s also important to regularly examine it for changes and to have a doctor examine your skin on a yearly basis.

 Spotted something suspicious on your skin?
-Book an appointment with Dr. Cleary by calling Erlanger Dermatology at 423-778-5693.
+Book an appointment with Erlanger Dermatology by calling 423-778-5693.